GaryJones/genesis-child-theme-index/README.md

 The purpose is to gather a list of all themes, and their feature attributes, which can then be used as a datasource for those wanting to create a filterable showcase.
 Since the data comes from (or on behalf of) the theme authors, it should be more accurate and up to date.

+Once there are enough individual datafiles, I'll find a way to automatically concatenate them into a single file.

 ## The Theme Data File

 1. Each theme has it's own file inside the `themes` directory.